XENONnT/WFSim/strax_interface/README.md

 ```
 You need all 4.

-Alternatively you can just disable both, afterpulses are currently not working and commenting line 152 in fax_interface.py will disable noise data.

 Finally there is one challenge remaining.
 The default interpolating map of strax doesn't like what we need it to do.
-So you need to grab the one from here (WFSim/itp_map.py) and overwrite the default one in straxen.
+So you need to grab the one from here and overwrite the default one in straxen.

 ## Usage
 You can choose the simulate too two different data types.
 If you want a quick and dirty simulation and are not really interested in low level stuff you can simulate directly to Peaks.
 This is done by PeaksFromFax.